Prag8855/aab/content/guides/permanent-residence.md

 - or **get a private pension**
     Your pension must guarantee an income of at least {{ FREELANCE_VISA_MIN_MONTHLY_PENSION|cur }}€ per month for at least 12 years.[^42]

 If you don't have a valid pension, you can still [become a German citizen](#citizenship).
-Citizenship has no pension requirement.[^41]
+Citizenship has no pension requirement.

 ## Permanent residence alternatives